-Below we have discussed some top effects after adding terpenes to cannabis:
+Below we have discussed what happen after adding terpenes to cannabis:

 Adding terpenes to cannabis is obviously beneficial to the flavor.
 While some individuals appreciate the acrimony of particular strains, the aromas can be overpowering and leave a foul feeling in the mouth.